Coco Chanel's Feminist Progress Through Fashion

 Chanel Mottos to Live By

 Many Chanel fans are not only drawn to Gabrielle because of her products, but her words of wisdom.
 Her quotes can be found throughout the internet.
 While most popular with women, some can be applied to anyone.
 Readers seeking life inspiration can turn to some of these quotes to keep going.

 "In order to be irreplaceable one must always be different."

 Who couldn't appreciate this quote?
 Essentially, Coco is suggesting that we be ourselves.
 Each one of us is unique.
 Whether in business or in our personal lives, to stand out we must be true to ourselves.

 “Great loves too must be endured.”

 “Fashion changes, but style endures.”

 Coco found her niche.
 Through adjusting her clothes to women's bodies, she could design anything women needed.
 Regardless of our industry, once we find what we have that the world needs and how to apply it, we can use it universally as she did.

 The Chanel Legacy

-Writers compose film scripts about Chanel's personal life and accomplishments.
+Writers have composed film scripts about Chanel's personal life and accomplishments.
 In 2008, Coco Chanel was released, which stars Shirley MacLaine.
 In 2009, Audrey Tautou portrayed Chanel in Coco Before Chanel.
 Then, later that same year, Anna Mouglalis played Coco in Coco Chanel & Igor Stravinsky.
 Whether merchandise or fictional representations, the Chanel name is here to stay.